April 6, 2018

 First products are expected to begin rolling out soon.

-The Hotel Transylvania universe is continually expanding.
-A new computer-animated short, Puppy, directed by Hotel Transylvania's Genndy Tartakovsky, and featuring many of the film's characters, debuted in July 2 in theaters worldwide in front of The Emoji Movie.
+, directed by Hotel Transylvania's Genndy Tartakovsky, and featuring many of the film's characters, debuted in July 2 in theaters worldwide in front of

 Also out in time for the holidays is an update to Jumanji, which Stevens says is a "fun, action-packed adventure featuring an amazing trio of Jack Black, Dwayne "The Rock" Johnson and Kevin Hart."
 The film will have an array of product to accompany its release, with partners on board for apparel, a mobile game and board games.
 Early licensees include Cardinal and Isaac Morris.